Easy, Simple Life Changes to Help You with Sustainable Living

 - Change all the lightbulbs in your house/apartment to LED – they use less energy and last years and years longer than regular bulbs.

-- Use rugs – they help keep rooms warm by providing another layer of insulation -meaning you aren’t using as much gas or burning as much oil or solid fuel.
+- Consider using rugs – they help keep rooms warm by providing another layer of insulation – meaning you aren’t using as much gas or burning as much oil or solid fuel.

-- Hang clothes out to dry, whether it’s on a washing line or on a clothes horse – refraining from using the tumble dryer saves lots of energy.
+- Hang clothes out to dry, whether it’s on a washing line or on a clothes horse – refraining from using the tumble dryer saves lots of energy but of course it’s not always possible especially in Irish climate and even more so if you have children.
+But you can still cut down usage by air drying first.

 - Clothes shop smart – How many t-shirts do you really need?
 Buy well and not often or in the words of Vivienne Westwood “Buy Less, Choose Well, Make it Last”.